- Are you looking for an optimal way to condition your body that will bring you serious results?

 Jump Rope High Knees

-As you can see with the video here we can simply vary the use of the rope to develop more speed as well by performing high knee runs.
-Once we develop a high level of proficiency we can start incorporating more advanced drills to train for intensity.
-The jump rope is scalable and can be applied at a moment’s notice for what we need.
+As you can see with the video here you can simply vary the use of the rope to develop more speed as well by performing high knee runs.
+Once you develop a high level of proficiency you can start incorporating more advanced drills to train for intensity.
+The jump rope is scalable and can be applied at a moment’s notice for what you need.

 In short the jump rope is underrated in many training systems for the simple fact that many people fail to exercise sticktoitiveness in order to reap the rewards…so for many gyms this equipment piece simply ends up being a wall decoration.